Stacy Compton: 2000–2002

-Compton struggled during his first year in the Cup series, as his best finish was 16th at New Hampshire International Speedway.
+Compton struggled during his first year in the Cup Series, as his best finish was sixteenth at New Hampshire International Speedway.
 In the summer Michigan race, he crashed during qualifying and suffered minor injuries.
 He was replaced by Bobby Hillin Jr. at the following event.
 Compton ended the year 38th in points.

 In 2001, Melling switched the car's number and manufacture to 92 and Dodge and had a new crew chief with Chad Knaus.
-Compton started the season by qualifying on the outside pole next to Bill Elliott in the Daytona 500 and went on to score a 10th-place finish.
+Compton started the season by qualifying on the outside pole next to Bill Elliott in the Daytona 500 and went on to score a tenth place finish.
 At the next restrictor-plate race at Talladega Superspeedway, he won his first career Cup pole position, but finished last due to mechanical issues.
 After winning a second career pole at Talladega, he was only able to improve his points position by five spots.
 At the end of the year, sponsorship problems at Melling forced him to look elsewhere for a job.

 In the 2002 season, Compton signed with A.J.
-Foyt Racing to drive the No. 14 Pontiac, replacing Ron Hornaday Jr. He had a best finish of 18th when his sponsor Conseco filed for Chapter 11 bankruptcy.
-He was let go after the New England 300.
+Foyt Racing to drive the No. 14 Pontiac, replacing Ron Hornaday Jr. He had a best finish of eighteenth when his sponsor Conseco filed for Chapter 11 bankruptcy.
+He was fired after the New England 300.
 He returned to Melling for one race before competing in two for BAM Racing at the end of the season.
 His last career Cup start for nine years came in the 2003 Pepsi 400 for Morgan-McClure Motorsports.